-This pick contains five simple, yet effective, ingredients, high dosages, and a very fair price tag making this our top pick for optimizing joint health and potentially mitigating pain.
+This pick contains five simple, yet effective, ingredients, high dosages, and a very fair price tag, making it our top pick for optimizing joint health.

-You’ll also find 300mg of boswellia serrata, which is an ayurvedic medicine used for inflammation, and has been used recently for arthritis, inflammation, and other conditions like colitis.
-(4) Lastly is the addition of black pepper extract, which may help the other ingredients in this formula be more easily absorbed by the body.
-One thing worth noting is that this supp requires you take six pills for one serving, so if pills aren’t your thing, you may want to look elsewhere.
-Each serving will cost about $1.15 making this a higher, but still reasonably priced joint supplements.
+You’ll also find 75mg of boswellia serrata (Boswellin Super), which is an ayurvedic medicine used for inflammation and has been utilized recently for arthritis, inflammation, and other conditions like colitis.
+(4) Another bonus, one serving of this supp is only two capsules, whereas others may require three pills (or more).
+Each serving will cost about $1.93 making this a slightly higher, but still reasonably priced joint supplement.

-- Folks who want a simple ingredient list with above average dosages will like the five well-dosed ingredients that are present here.
+- Folks who want a simple ingredient list with a formula that’s solely joint-health-focused.

-- Anyone who wants ingredients specifically geared toward fighting inflammation will like the boswellia serrata and chondroitin in this formula.
+- Anyone who wants ingredients specifically geared toward fighting inflammation will like the boswellin super and curcumin in this formula.

 - Anyone who wants a more robust ingredient list.
-This has five effective ingredients, but you may want more than that.
+This has five potentially effective ingredients, but you may be looking for more than that.